linode/docs/docs/products/databases/managed-databases/guides/upscale-database/index.md

 1. Navigate to the **Resize** tab.

-1. In the *Choose a plan* section, select a new, upscaled plan for your database.
+1. In the *Choose a plan* section, select a new, upscaled, plan for your database.

     ![Screenshot of Choose a plan section](upscale-plan.png)

 1. In the *Summary* section, verify the changes.
 Click **Resize Database Cluster**.

-1. Click **Resize** to confirm.
-The cluster will be upscaled within a few minutes.
+1. Click **Resize Cluster** to confirm.
+The cluster will be upscaled within two hours.